-I think every traveler realizes that airlines have no control over the weather but what they can’t understand or put up with is an airline that doesn’t have enough staff to answer the phones.
+Most travelers also realize that airlines have no control over the weather but what many can’t understand or tolerate is when an airline that doesn’t have enough staff to answer the phones.

-If you’re trying to reach an airline agent, here’s how I get through without waiting:
+If you’re trying to reach an airline agent, here’s how to get through without waiting:

-2. If the airline doesn’t have an airport club or they aren’t selling day passes then get in line at customer service or find a vacant gate agent willing to help (a $20 bill might persuade them).
-While in a long line, call the airline’s 800 number, use their app’s chat feature (if they have one) and contact them via Twitter.
+2. If the airline doesn’t have an airport club or they aren’t selling day passes, then get in line at customer service or find a vacant gate agent willing to help (a $20 bill might persuade them).
+While in a long line, call the airline’s 800 number, use their app’s chat feature (if they have one) and contact them via X (formerly Twitter).

-3. Twitter is by far your best resource in these matters and that couldn’t be more true than with AA as they have a very good and large communications team.
-I sent them a DM asking if they could add my daughter as a lap child and they replied within 20 minutes that it was all done (see screenshot below).
-The second time around, they were even quicker.
+3. X is by far your best resource in these matters and that couldn’t be truer than with AA as they have a very good and large communications team.
+I’ve direct messaged them many times asking for help including this summer and they replied within 15 minutes (see screenshot below).
+It probably helps if you have status on the airline.

-4. If Twitter fails, then see if your airline has a chat feature.
+4. If X fails, then see if your airline has a chat feature.
 Sometimes agents there are a lot quicker.

 5. One of the quickest ways to reach an airline is to call one of their international call centers.
 Use Skype so you don’t have to spend a lot of money.
 Here’s more on this tip.